MARYLAND

 How do I apply for unemployment in MD?

 If you are unemployed, file your claim as soon as possible, as your eligibility begins the week in which you file your claim.
-Claims may be filed by telephone or you may choose to file your claim online.

-Howard P. Rawlings Guaranteed Access (GA) Grant #
+Howard P. Rawlings Guaranteed Access (GA) Grant

-Funded by the state of Maryland, the Rawlings Guaranteed Access Grant offers eligible Maryland students financial aid that may cover up to $20,000 of full-time college tuition at any public or private college or university in Maryland.
+Funded by the state of Maryland, the Rawlings Guaranteed Access Grant offers eligible Maryland students financial aid that may cover up to $22,100 of full-time college tuition at any public or private college or university in Maryland.

-To be considered for a Guaranteed Access Grant, you must complete and file the Free Application for Federal Student Aid (FAFSA) no later than April 1 or by March 1 for priority consideration.
+To be considered for a Guaranteed Access Grant, you must complete and file the Free Application for Federal Student Aid (FAFSA) no later than June 1 or by March 15 for priority consideration.

-Howard P. Rawlings Educational Assistance (EA) Grant #
+Howard P. Rawlings Educational Assistance (EA) Grant

 Like the GA Grant, Educational Assistance (EA) Grant is a need-based award but less generous than the GA — the minimum annual award amount is $400 and the maximum award is $3,000.
-As fund is limited, those with the lowest EFC are awarded first.
+As fund is limited, those with the lowest SAI are awarded first.